Strategy video game: Wargames

 Wargames are a subgenre of strategy video games that emphasize strategic or tactical warfare on a map, as well as historical (or near-historical) accuracy.

 The primary gameplay mode in a wargame is usually tactical: fighting battles.
 Wargames sometimes have a strategic mode where players may plan their battle or choose an area to conquer, but players typically spend much less time in this mode and more time actually fighting.
 Because it is difficult to provide an intelligent way to delegate tasks to a subordinate, war games typically keep the number of units down to hundreds rather than hundreds of thousands.

 Examples of wargames include Koei's Nobunaga's Ambition and Romance of the Three Kingdoms series, Longbow's Hegemony series and several titles by Strategic Simulations, Inc. (SSI) and Strategic Studies Group (SSG).

-Genre Hybrids
+Genre hybrids

 Hybrid strategy games can be viewed as distinct from strategy subgenres in the fact they are not so much iterations or combinations of existing subgenres, but instead seek to combine the strategy genre with completely different genres.
-Efforts to create such strategy game hybrids were most active in the late 1990's to early 2000's, when first-person shooter (FPS) and real-time strategy (RTS) games were both massively popular.
+Efforts to create such strategy game hybrids were most active in the late 1990s to early 2000's, when first-person shooter (FPS) and real-time strategy (RTS) games were both massively popular.
 Leading to several notable FPS/RTS hybrid games.

+Construction and management simulation games

+In management simulation games, players build, expand or manage fictional communities or projects with limited resources.
+These games differ from other strategy games, in that "the player's goal is not to defeat an enemy, but to build something within the context of an ongoing process."
+Games in this category are similar to simulation games and are sometimes also called "management games".
+Such games; including Business simulation games, city-building, and transport management games are considered by some authors as a part of wider subgenre of strategy games, while others consider them as a separate video game genre.
+Some games of this subgenre, like The Settlers, can include warfare, but this is not an essential element in them.
+Other strategy video games sometimes incorporate CMS aspects into their game economy, as players must manage resources while expanding their project.
+For example, base building and resource management in XCOM series.